sanhalee17/Lafayette_OpenDog/README.md

    Launch file is updated.
 It conects 6 odrives successfully
    # Nov.28.2019
    Changed opendog node organization for forward walking motion.
 The individual leg will have individual foot path.
 Still need to figure out phase shift.
+   #Jan.30.2020
+   Odrive connection sequence is created; four odrives will connect in linear order.
+Yet it does not work as ideal.
+Need further debugging